isomerpages/moe-eunoiajc/news/2024/_posts/2024-03-20-post-Class of 2023 – Vol 4.md

 as part of the DSTA-JC Scholarship.
 Eleanor has been offered a conditional Public Service Commission scholarship.</p>
 <p></p>
-<p><strong>Who or what were your great sources of motivation?
-How did you manage to balance your commitments?</strong>
+<p><em>Who or what were your great sources of motivation?
+How did you manage to balance your commitments?</em>
 </p>
 <p>I have come to realise truly no one is a self made man, and in a school
 with such a vibrant community, it is hard to pinpoint a specific person